Holly-Horwood/keto_pantry/README.md

 - An additional view to showcase categories making finding items easier.

--   With more time I would add a profile section so that the cutomer can also look back at their order history, at the moment the order history is saved in the backend so there is a record which can be viewed for the purpose of packing and dispatching the orders.
+-   With more time I would add a profile section so that the customer can also look back at their order history, at the moment the order history is saved in the backend so there is a record which can be viewed for the purpose of packing and dispatching the orders.

 - More options for the Keyword search bar.